joffreyverd/notes/src/lessons/clean-code.md

 `Make sure your code is not surprising.`
-`Code review is very inefficient, pair programming is very efficient.`
+`Code review is very inefficient, pair programming is very efficient.` `Comments are often representative of our failure to express ourselves in code.`

-## General
+## Readability
-- Never more than 80 characters on a single line
+- 80 characters max per line.
-- Write unit tests for every single line of code we write.
-- Side effects: exemple -> allocation and free memory.
-It's a feature that always come with a pair of function to change a state.
-The fact is, if we put it in the wrong way, it create inconsistency and break.
-To deal with side effects, use lambdas.
 - The purpose of a comment is to explain what the code cannot explain about itself well.
-Comments are often representative of our failure to express ourselves in code.
 - Variable name length should be proportional to their scope.
 Exactly the opposit for a function.

 ## Functions
-- Always do a single thing (responsibility principle)
+- Should do a unique thing (single responsability principle).
-- Never more than 30 lines - 3 indents - 3 parameters
+- Never more than 30 lines - 3 indents - 3 parameters.
-- If a function must take 6 parameters, why is it not a single parameter which works as an object?
+### Parameters
+- If more than 3 parameters are required, an object injection should be the solution.
 - Never pass booleans as parameters!
 Why?
 If there is a true statement in the function, its can probably be splited.
 BTW an instantiate function which takes `true` as parameter is not easily understandable.
+### Return types
 - A function that returns `void` must have a side effect.
 A function that returns a value should not have a side effect.
+### Errors handling
 - Prefere returning exceptions to error codes.
-- If my function throw an exception, the first statement of it will me the `try` from `try-catch`
+- If my function throw an exception, the first statement of it will me the `try` from `try-catch`.

-- DRY principle: `Don't repeat yourself`.
+## Algorithms
+- Avoid `switch` statements.
+- Avoid `else` statements.
 - If loops in loops in loops (etc) that go deeply into a specific data structure -> use lambda.

-## Algorithms
-- Avoid `switch` statements
-- Avoid `else` statements

-## Architecture
+## Tests
+- Each line of code must be covered by a unit test.